 Keeping in touch without an email or postal address

-For security reasons, there may be times when you don't have an email or postal address for your service member.
-This can be difficult for both of you.
-But it doesn't mean that communication has to end.
+For security reasons, there may be times when you don't have an email or postal address and this may be difficult.
+However, it doesn't mean that communication has to end.
 These suggestions can help:

 - Keep a journal of your daily life.
-A written log of your children's activities and your own everyday events will help your service member stay up to date.
-In the long run, your service member will feel included in family matters.
+Keeping a journal of family life and everyday events will help your service member stay up to date and feel a part of the family during deployments.

 - Don't forget your service member's birthday or special anniversaries.
 It will mean a lot if you still wrap a birthday gift and get a card for birthdays even when you cannot talk.
 If you can't send out packages or gifts, keep them wrapped for your service member's homecoming.